Spread0x/isitfit/README.md

 ## Support

-I built `isitfit` as part of the workflow behind [AutofitCloud](https://autofitcloud.com), the early-stage startup that I'm founding, seeking to cut cloud waste on our planet.
+I built `isitfit` as part of the workflow behind [AutofitCloud](https://autofitcloud.com), the early-stage startup that I'm founding, seeking to cut cloud waste on our planet  🌎.

-If you like `isitfit` and would like to see it developed further, please support me by signing up at https://autofitcloud.com
+If you like `isitfit` and would like to see it developed further, sign up for a pilot project at https://autofitcloud.com

 Over and out!